jontto/vaadin-multimodule-wildfly/README.md

 To get it running do:
 1. Download Wildfly to your machine and install to a folder
-1. Point the jbossHome configuration to the folder of your Wildfly.
+1. Point the jbossHome configuration in vaadin-multimodule-wildfly-ui/pom.xml to the folder of your Wildfly.
-1. In vaadin-multimodule-wildfly-ui project run 'mvn package wildfly:run -DskipTests=true' to get it running and your application deployed.
+1. In vaadin-multimodule-wildfly-ui project run 'mvn package wildfly:run -DskipTests=true' to get it running quickly and your application deployed.
 1. Browse to http://localhost:8080/vaadin-multimodule-wildfly

 Project Structure